Mary Field Garner: Early life

-Mary Field was born in 1836 in Stanley, County Durham, England, to William and Mary Harding Field.
+Mary Field was born February 1, 1836 in Stanley Hill, Herefordshire, England, to William and Mary Harding Field.
 She was one of their eight children.
 Her parents were converted to the Church of Jesus Christ of Latter Day Saints after hearing Wilford Woodruff speak as a missionary.
 They were baptized in 1840.
 Her family moved to the United States after their conversion in order to congregate with the main body of members of the church in Nauvoo, Illinois.

 Once the family had enough money, they sailed to America.
 On their journey, there were storms and rough seas.
 Garner recorded that the trip took seven weeks and she was seasick for most of that time.
 They arrived in Nauvoo, and her family rented a house because they could not afford to build their own.
 Her father also died while the family was living there.
 She met Joseph Smith and other early church leaders.
 She records that she had long red, curly hair.
 When she was eight, Garner attended Smith's funeral after he was martyred.
 She was also present at the meeting after Smith's death in which Brigham Young appeared and sounded like Smith.